We are here...Cotonou, Benin...West Africa...WOW is about all I can say...

 Does this mean: "Watch for the teeter-totter (see-saw) crossing?"Only in Texas are you given a warning sign about a Church!

 Things are always bigger in Texas...including the bugs...(this is a Cicada and boy are they loud!)
 Okay-I got my hair cut-it to the hairdresser 20 mins to cut it and 40 mins to straighten it...much to everyones shock...it only lasted till I showered the next morning...back to curls.
+(Although I did ask her NOT to give me big Texas hair!
+She did have fun though!)

 Now onto something more serious.